 SMU instructors are required to implement a DRTL lesson via the Zoom for at least 45 minutes for at least one section per academic year.
 The stipulated minimum duration of 45 minutes serves to ensure a meaningful online learning experience for SMU students.
 Instructors can, of course, engage the class in a full 3 or 3 ½ hour Zoom session cum discussion.
 One possible arrangement for a short Zoom session is to engage students online via Zoom, followed by meeting the class face to face for the remainder of session.

 In terms of developing digital capabilities, all new instructors new to SMU, are required to attend DRTL essential modules (formerly known as EPTL) designed to equip them with skills to teach in both face-to-face and online modalities.
+You can find these modules in our online courses page (use the category filter to find DRTL-specific courses).
 These four courses, listed below, will provide a broad overview of teaching online in the SMU context before instructors try out other pedagogical approaches and tools.